NBA G League Push Feeds

 Samples

-To best utilize Push feeds, we have included code samples in Ruby, Java and Python which provide an example of a way you can consume the feeds.
-Using these samples will output the feeds content to STDOUT.
+Each Push feed page includes code samples in Ruby, Java and Python which provide an example of feed consumption.
+Using these samples will output the feed content to STDOUT.

 For Java, we have also provided a Stream Client to assist your integration.